 SAN DIEGO ENGINEERS CLUB.
 A scholarship of \$50 is given each semester by the San Diego Engineers Club to a student majoring in engineering who shows particular ability in that field.
-The Loans and Scholarships Committee recommends three candidates from all students applying, which candidates in turn are interviewed by the members of the Engineers Scholarship Committee, who make the final selection.
+The Loans and Scholarships Committee recommends three candidates from all students applying, which candidates in turn are interviewed by the members of the Engineers Scholarship Committee, who make the final

 SKULL AND DAGGER.
 Skull and Dagger of the San Diego State College awards \$25 annually to each of two students judged to possess superior talent in drama.
-Selections are made by Skull and Dagger.